 What makes Antietam one of the most significant Civil War battlefields?

 Antietam National Battlefield, near Sharpsburg in western Maryland, preserves the site of the bloodiest single day in American military history: September 17, 1862, when 22,717 soldiers were killed, wounded, or reported missing in 12 hours of combat along Antietam Creek.
 The battlefield’s landscape — the Cornfield, the Sunken Road (Bloody Lane), Burnside Bridge, the Dunker Church — is preserved essentially as it appeared on the day of the battle, allowing visitors to understand the tactical situation and the human scale of the catastrophe in physical space.
-The Union’s limited victory at Antietam provided Abraham Lincoln the political context he needed to issue the Emancipation Proclamation five days later, on September 22, 1862.
+The Union’s strategic victory at Antietam provided Abraham Lincoln the political context he needed to issue the preliminary Emancipation Proclamation five days later, on September 22, 1862.
 The battlefield is considered among the best-preserved Civil War sites in the country, with the landscape remaining largely unchanged from the 19th century.

 What does the C&O Canal National Historical Park offer visitors?

-The Chesapeake & Ohio Canal National Historical Park follows the Potomac River 184.5 miles from Georgetown in Washington D.C. to Cumberland, Maryland — one of the finest multi-day cycling and hiking trails in the mid-Atlantic region.
+The Chesapeake & Ohio Canal National Historical Park follows the Potomac River 184.5 miles from Georgetown in Washington D.C. to Cumberland, Maryland — one of the finest multi-day cycling and hiking trails in the Mid-Atlantic region.
 The flat canal towpath follows a waterway built in the 1820s–1850s, passing through the dramatic Potomac River gorge at Great Falls (where the river drops 76 feet in less than a mile), through the historic canal towns of Harpers Ferry and Hancock, and into the Appalachian valleys of western Maryland.
 Cyclists typically complete the full distance in 2–4 days; hikers in 7–10 days.
 Lock houses along the canal have been converted to camping facilities, and several overnight lodges serve long-distance travelers.
-The Great Falls section near Washington D.C. is one of the most visited sections of any National Park in the mid-Atlantic, accessible for day hikes from the capital.
+The Great Falls section near Washington D.C. is one of the most visited sections of any National Park in the Mid-Atlantic, accessible for day hikes from the capital.

 What makes the Chesapeake Bay the defining geographic feature of Maryland?

 The Chesapeake Bay — the largest estuary in the United States at 200 miles long with 11,684 miles of tidal shoreline — defines Maryland in ways no other geographic feature defines any other state.
-The Bay provides the blue crab and oyster fishery that anchors Maryland’s culinary identity (Maryland produces more blue crabs than any other state), the sailing culture centered on Annapolis, the working watermen communities of the Eastern Shore that have changed little in their essential character since the 19th century, and the tidal marshes and tributaries that make Maryland one of the most biodiverse states in the eastern US.
+The Bay provides the blue crab and oyster fishery that anchors Maryland’s culinary identity (Maryland produces more blue crabs than any other state), the sailing culture centered on Annapolis, the working watermen communities of the Eastern Shore that have changed little in their essential character since the 19th century, and the tidal marshes and tributaries that make Maryland one of the most biodiverse states in the eastern United States.
 Fort McHenry at Baltimore Harbor, where Francis Scott Key wrote the Star-Spangled Banner after watching the 1814 bombardment, connects the Bay to American national identity at a fundamental level.
-The Bay’s watershed includes six states and Washington D.C., making it the environmental and economic backbone of the entire mid-Atlantic region.
+The Bay’s watershed includes six states and Washington D.C., making it the environmental and economic backbone of the entire Mid-Atlantic region.